What is synthetic data? Examples, use cases and benefits Exploring GPT-3 architecture

 Generative models have been a mainstay of AI since the 1950s.
 Early models at the time, including Hidden Markov models and Gaussian mixture models, provided simple data.
 However, the field has experienced a significant rise in popularity in recent years, thanks to the development of powerful generative models such as GANs and VAEs.

-A screenshot showing the timeline and evolution of generative AI.
+A timeline showing the history and evolution of generative AI.

 The evolution and timeline of generative AI.

-GANs, first proposed by Ian Goodfellow in 2014, are a type of generative model that uses a two-part architecture consisting of a generator and a discriminator.
+Ian Goodfellow first proposed GANs in 2014, as well as the two-part generator and discriminator architecture.
 The generator creates new data, while the discriminator tries to distinguish between the generated data and real data.
 The generator learns to improve its output by attempting to fool the discriminator.

-In 2021, OpenAI introduced a technique called Contrastive Language-Image Pre-training (CLIP) that text-to-image generators now heavily rely on.
-By using image-caption pairs gathered from the internet, CLIP is particularly successful at discovering shared embeddings between images and text.
+In 2021, OpenAI introduced a technique called Contrastive Language-Image Pre-training (CLIP) that's used heavily by text-to-image generators.
+Using image-caption pairs gathered from the internet, CLIP is particularly successful at discovering shared embeddings between images and text.

-Currently, the recent AI generative services are aiding generative AI's quick and unparalleled rise to fame.
-Examples include Midjourney as well as OpenAI's Dall-E and ChatGPT.
+Recent AI generative services are aiding generative AI's quick and unparalleled rise to fame.
+Examples include OpenAI's Dall-E and ChatGPT.

-These models have been applied in various fields such as computer vision, natural language processing and music generation.
-Generative modeling has also seen advancements in the fields of quantum machine learning and reinforcement learning.
+These models have been applied in various fields, such as computer vision, natural language processing and music generation.
+Generative modeling has also seen advancements in quantum machine learning and reinforcement learning.
 In general, the rise of generative modeling has opened up many new possibilities for AI and has the potential to transform a wide range of industries, from entertainment to healthcare.

-GANs and VAEs are two popular approaches of generative AI.
+GANs and VAEs are two popular generative AI approaches.
 Analyze the benefits and drawbacks of each method and discover how GANs and VAEs stack up against each other.